 Fidelity looked at more than 3.3 million investors who held active stock mutual funds from April 2008 to March 2016, and divided them into groups of "downturn sellers" and "downturn non-sellers."
 During the six major downturns from 2008 through 2016, more than 1 million Fidelity brokerage customers sold 20% or more of their actively managed Fidelity stock fund investments, while the rest held steady.

 While some people may have been selling because they had changed their strategy, or because they needed to access their money, some may have simply been trying to avoid short-term losses.
 At first, selling may have felt good.
 But over time, those good feelings might fade if you missed out on market rebounds.

 The analysis shows that investors who buckled their seatbelts and stayed invested beat the downturn sellers by an average 1.5 percentage points annualized.
 That difference adds up.
 From 2008 to 2016, a hypothetical $10,000 investment would have grown to $14,300 for those who reduced their active holdings during downturns.
 But for those who stayed the course, that same $10,000 would have grown to $16,000—11% more (see graph below).

 Tip: Instead of trying to sell out of funds during downturns, try to come up with a strategy you can live with in a variety of markets, and stick with it.
 Remember that actively managed funds may potentially help cushion the risk of loss during downturns.
-But whether you invest in active or index funds, the key is to set the mix of investments for you—and stick with it, in good times and bad.
+But whether you invest in active or index funds, the key is to set the mix of investments—and stick with it, in good times and bad.